moeder32/alx-low_level_programming/0x0F-function_pointers/README.md

 if the operator is none of the above, print Error, followed by a new line, and exit with the status 99 if the user tries to divide (/ or %) by 0, print Error, followed by a new line, and exit with the status 100 This task requires that you create four different files.
+3-calc.h
+This file should contain all the function prototypes and data structures used by the program.
+You can use this structure:
+This file should contain all the function prototypes and data structures used by the program.
+You can use this structure: